robkinyon/dbix-class/docs/what_is_resultset.markdown

 the template receives an array of hashrefs containing the data of each artist.
 The template can no longer interact with the database, even by mistake.

-**NOTE**: This is also a performance boost, sometimes up to 50% faster.
-However, you should not sprinkle HRI all over your codebase willy-nilly.
-The code becomes harder to maintain and, honestly, the performance boost is usually on the order of 1-2%.
-The cost of creating objects vs. hashrefs just isn't that high.
+**NOTE**: This is also a performance boost.
+It's usually 1-2%, but sometimes significantly higher.
+So, you should not sprinkle HRI all over your codebase willy-nilly.

 # Going beyond the search #